bzceval/javascript-weather-app/README.md

 ## Problem Statement

-- Design a weather condition page following the design and populate data for searched city with using of fetch and axios in JS.
+- Design a weather condition page following the design and populate data for searched city with using of axios in JS.

 ![Form](weather_app.gif)